Lifeguard (comics): X-Treme X-Men

-Heather and Davis Cameron were a lifeguard and a surfer, respectively, living in Surfers Paradise in Australia.
-Unbeknownst to them, their father is an underworld crime lord known as Viceroy, and upon his death they were attacked.
-Together with Storm and Neal Shaara (the new Thunderbird), they managed to defeat their attackers.
-Heather discovered she was a mutant with the power to manifest whatever was necessary to save the life of someone in danger around her, including her own.
-Her power enabled her to manifest wings, golden armor, the ability to breathe underwater, and many other less noticeable adaptations.
-Heather soon joined the splinter team of X-Men, and formed a romance with Thunderbird.
+Heather and Davis Cameron are a lifeguard and a surfer, respectively, living in Surfers Paradise in Australia.
+Unbeknownst to them, their father is an underworld crime lord known as Viceroy, and upon his death they are attacked.
+Together with Storm and Neal Shaara (the new Thunderbird), they manage to defeat their attackers.
+Heather discovers she is a mutant with the power to manifest whatever is necessary to save the life of someone in danger around her, including her own.
+Her power enables her to manifest wings, golden armor, the ability to breathe underwater, and many other less noticeable adaptations.
+Heather soon joins the splinter team of X-Men and forms a romance with Thunderbird.

-During a mission to infiltrate the ship of the intergalactic warlord, Khan, Heather's appearance changes to resemble the alien Shi'ar race, and it was theorized that she and Davis had some Shi'ar heritage.
-Jean Grey notes that the cranial markings on her head and the crest of feathers she had manifested indicated Heather is of Shi'ar royal ancestry.
-Also, an entry from Destiny's diary seems to imply that Heather and Davis were "Mothered by War," or Deathbird.
-The entry shows a picture of Deathbird and some of the X-Treme team.
+During a mission to infiltrate the ship of the intergalactic warlord Khan, Heather's appearance changes to resemble the alien Shi'ar race.
+Jean Grey theorizes that Heather is descended from the royal Shi'ar based on the appearance of her feather crest and facial markings.
 Her brother, unable to see past her new, alien appearance, leaves the team.
 Lifeguard and Thunderbird travel in search of him.

 The Xavier Institute

-Months later, Lifeguard and Thunderbird returned to the X-Men, apparently not locating Slipstream.
+Months later, Lifeguard and Thunderbird return to the X-Men, having been unsuccessful in locating Slipstream.
 Together with Thunderbird, she joined the X-Corporation.
-However this only lasted weeks, as there was a synchronized attack on several of the X-Corporation offices after the catastrophic events of M-Day, leading Cyclops to call for the disbanding of all offices.
+Several weeks later, the X-Corporation is targeted in a synchronized attack after the catastrophic events of M-Day, leading Cyclops to call for the disbanding of all offices.

-Heather is one of a handful of mutants to have retained her powers in the wake of House of M. Still involved with Thunderbird III, she was not active in any X-Men roster, though the 198 Files verified her location as residing at the Xavier Institute for Higher Learning.
+Heather is one of a handful of mutants to have retained her powers in the wake of House of M. Still involved with Thunderbird, she is not active in any X-Men roster, though the 198 Files verified her location as residing at the Xavier Institute for Higher Learning.

 Utopia

-Heather later resurfaces after the events of Schism as a member of Cyclops' street team with Boom Boom and Dazzler in San Francisco and Utopia.
+Heather later resurfaces after the events of "Schism" as a member of Cyclops' street team with Boom Boom and Dazzler in San Francisco and Utopia.

+Krakoa

+Heather appears in a groupshot of the Green Lagoon on Krakoa.
+She appears to be talking to Jamie Madrox and has developed a mermaid-like tail to dip in the water.

+After Krakoa leaves Earth to reside in the White Hot Room, Heather returns to civilian life.
+However, she loses control of her emotions and powers in response to bigoted anti-mutant comments.
+Her friend Ugly John convinces Heather to embrace her powers, so she leaves for the ocean and transforms into a small living island.